Existence of a Phase Transition in the One-Dimensional Ising Spin Glass Model with Long-Range Interactions on the Nishimori Line: Discussions

 \section{Discussions}

-For the one-dimensional Ising spin glass model with long-range interactions, there have so far been no rigorous results establishing the existence of a phase transition in the region $1<\alpha<2$.
+Before the present work, to the best of our knowledge, there had been no rigorous results establishing the existence of a phase transition for one-dimensional Ising spin glass models with long-range interactions in the region $1<\alpha<2$.
 In this work, we have rigorously proved the existence of a phase transition for $1<\alpha<3/2$ in the one-dimensional Ising spin glass model with long-range interactions on the Nishimori line.
 Although ferromagnetic order at low temperatures on the Nishimori line is expected due to the strong ferromagnetic bias, establishing this rigorously remains highly nontrivial.

 The reason why our proof does not extend beyond $\alpha=3/2$ is as follows.
 In the proof of Lemma~\ref{lemma7}, the use of a probability concentration inequality produces an error term of order $\mathcal{O}(2^{N/2})$.
 For $3/2\le \alpha$, this error term prevents the infinite sum appearing in Eq.~\eqref{f_N-inf-sum} from converging to a finite value.
 As a result, we are unable to obtain a finite lower bound on the long-range order parameter in the Dyson hierarchical Ising spin glass model on the Nishimori line.
-Determining whether long-range order exists in the region $3/2\le \alpha$ therefore remains an important open problem.
+Determining whether long-range order exists in the region $3/2\le \alpha\le2$ therefore remains an important open problem.
+Although we cannot prove this rigorously, the behavior of the ferromagnetic Ising model and the expected scenario for long-range spin glasses make it plausible that long-range order persists at least for $3/2\le\alpha<2$~\cite{KS2,EH,KAS,KY,Moore,MG,APT,LPTL}.

 On the other hand, when our method is applied to the random-field Ising model on the Dyson hierarchical lattice, the existence of a phase transition for $1<\alpha<3/2$ can be established in an analogous manner~\cite{OO-Dyson}.
 Interestingly, in this case it is considered that no phase transition occurs for $3/2<\alpha$~\cite{AW}, and our approach is consistent with this picture.